WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 This United Nations cemetery is a place of meditation where Korea honor the soldiers of all nationalities who died during the Korean War between 1950 and 1953.
 The moving visit to the cemetery complements that of Seodaemun Prison in Seoul.

-Other that the historical part, the UN cemetery of Busan is also a nice place to visit, with lots of green spaces.
+Other than the historical part, the UN cemetery of Busan is also a nice place to visit, with lots of green spaces.

 Travel time from Busan station: 45 minutes.